Make-School-Courses/SPD-Type-and-Design/README.md

 The terms above are most important for layout.
-Understanding these will help explain a lot of the strange behavior you might have experienced working with type, and the options present in soft dealing with type.
+Understanding these will help explain a lot of the strange behavior you might have experienced working with type, and the options present in software dealing with type.

 __Kerning__